 Open Call for Indo-German Bilateral Workshops

-The Indo-German Science & Technology Centre (IGSTC) invites proposals for organising Indo-German workshops in areas of mutual interest with an aim towards creating platforms for substantive interactions between scientists / researchers from academia and industry.
-The workshops have to take place in India or in Germany and to be designed around a specific research topic out of thematic areas relevant to both Department of Science and Technology (DST) and German Federal Ministry of Education and Research (BMBF), which includes the thematic areas of 2+2 project calls.
+The Indo-German Science & Technology Centre (IGSTC) invites proposals for organizing Indo-German workshops on areas of mutual interest with an aim towards creating platforms for substantive interactions between scientists / researchers from academia and industry.
+The workshops have to take place in India or in Germany and to be designed around a specific research topic out of thematic areas relevant to both DST and BMBF, which includes the thematic areas of 2+2 project calls.
 Any other relevant topics of very high importance may also be considered.
 Persons holding regular positions in public or private non-profit research organisations, institutions of higher education and universities are eligible to submit applications.

 Indo-German Collaborative Research Activities in Chemistry, Mathematics & Physics